Raiondesu/eventhoven/README.md

 ### `subscribe(eventMap)(event)(...handlers): () => void`

-Creates event subscribers for an event in an event-map.
+Creates event subscribers for an event in an event-map.\
+If an event does not exist, it will be ignored.

 > Note, that the function is [curried](#currying), which means that it must be called partially